jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 1) Please fill in the title in the form of [SUGGESTION] content about suggestion.
 Example :
    - [SUGGESTION] Improvements to the initialization experience
 2) Please add the type of suggestion to the label.
+   - label list:
+     - `Documentation`
+     - `Environment`
+     - `Feature`
+     - `Re-factory`
+     - `etc`
-3) Please describe the suggestion in detail.
+4) Please describe the suggestion in detail.
-4) If the suggestion requires information about the environment, write it down.
+5) If the suggestion requires information about the environment, write it down.
-5) Please write down any alternatives you have tried before suggest.
+6) Please write down any alternatives you have tried before suggest.
-6) If you have anything else to write about the suggestion, please do.
+7) If you have anything else to write about the suggestion, please do.
-7) If you have any references to the suggestion, please write.
+8) If you have any references to the suggestion, please write.

 #### How to create issue about *Implementation*